-IMPROPER TIRE PRESSURE OR OVERLOADING

-CAN CAUSE LOSS OF CONTROL.
+IMPROPER TIRE PRESSURE OR OVERLOADING CAN CAUSE LOSS OF CONTROL.

 LOSS OF CONTROL CAN RESULT IN SERVER INJURY OR DEATH.

 OPERATING TIRE PRESSURE:SET with tires cold.

 ALWAYS MAINTAIN PROPER TIRE PRESSURE AS INDICATED ON THE SIDEWALL OF YOUR VEHICLE TIRES.

-NEVER set tire pressure below the recommended, Tire may dislodge from rim.
+NEVER set tire pressure below the recommended.